 What time of day should I start giving food?

 There’s lots of different advice on this but as these initial stages are just tasters it doesn’t matter too much.
 Choose a time that works for you and your baby.
 Try food when they are not tired, not too hungry or too full up!
 We always went for an early lunch option in between milk feeds and after a nap for our starting point.

 First Tastes should be a fun and happy experience for your baby but if you find that they are not happy trying something new, don't fret but try again a little later.
 As Annabel Karmel states in her book Quick & Easy Weaning – it should not become a battle and any new flavour can take 10 times of trying.

 At this initial stage your baby is just tasting foods so this could be a spoonful or a tiny bit off your finger.
 If they are enjoying it, let them have more but remember that food at this stage should not replace their milk feed so a few spoon-fulls is quite normal.

 What equipment do I need?

-Blender – don’t feel like you need to get a fancy pants blender.
+Blender – Whether you are making purees or doing BLW a blender is helpful.
+Don’t feel like you need to get a fancy expensive one though.
 An electric stick blender is perfect for weaning.
 I would recommend getting one that is at least 600W.
-There are also some great mini blenders like this Tommee Tippee one.
+There are also some great mini blenders like this Tommee Tippee one or The Baby Bullet

 High Chair – you can’t beat the Ikea Antilop as it’s so easy to clean and keeps baby upright.
 Super cheap too!